Disney Princess: Kingdom Hearts

-In the Kingdom Hearts game series, the seven "Princesses of Heart," are young ladies with entirely pure hearts who would open the way to Kingdom Hearts if gathered together.
-Five of these maidens include the Disney Princesses being Snow White, Cinderella, Aurora, Belle, and Jasmine.
-The remaining Princesses of Heart are Alice from Alice in Wonderland (despite not being a princess) and game series' heroine, Kairi.
-While both Ariel and Mulan are not Princesses of Heart, they are instead party members of their respective worlds.
-The Disney Princesses make various appearances throughout the series:
+In the Kingdom Hearts game series, the seven "Princesses of Heart" are young ladies with entirely pure hearts who can open the way to Kingdom Hearts if gathered together.
+Five of these maidens include the Disney Princesses Snow White, Cinderella, Aurora, Belle, and Jasmine.
+The remaining Princesses of Heart are Alice from Alice in Wonderland and series-original character Kairi.
+Introduced in Kingdom Hearts (2002), the Princesses of Heart make subsequent appearances in Kingdom Hearts: Chain of Memories (2004), Kingdom Hearts II (2005), Kingdom Hearts Coded (2008), Kingdom Hearts 358/2 Days (2009), and Kingdom Hearts Birth by Sleep (2010).